Ghosts (Michael Jackson song): Short film

 The music video for "Ghosts" was a five-minute cut-down of the short film of the same name, which Jackson unveiled at the Cannes Film Festival as part of the album promotion.
-It was released theatrically in the US in October 1996 and made its UK debut the following May at the Odeon Leicester Square.
-It was released on cassette in most parts of the world.
+It was released theatrically in the US in October 1996 and made its UK debut the following May at the Odeon Leicester Square in London.
+It was released on video cassette in most parts of the world.
 The music video won the Bob Fosse Award for Best Choreography in a Music Video.

 Written by Jackson and Stephen King and directed by Stan Winston, the short film was inspired by the isolation the singer felt after he was accused of child sexual abuse in 1993.
 It centers on the Maestro (Jackson), who is nearly chased out of his town by the residents and the mayor (also played by Michael Jackson, who deliberately resembles Tom Sneddon, a prosecutor in the 1993 and 2005 accusations) because they believe him to be a "freak".
 The film includes several songs and music videos from the albums HIStory and Blood on the Dance Floor: HIStory in the Mix.
 At over 38 minutes long, it held the Guinness World Records for the longest music video until 2013, when it was eclipsed by Pharrell Williams' "Happy".
 The short version is included in Michael Jackson's Vision.